Object relations theory: Paranoid-schizoid position

 The paranoid-schizoid position is characterized by part object relationships.
 Part objects are a function of splitting, which takes place in phantasy.
 At this developmental stage, experience can only be perceived as all good or all bad.
 As part objects, it is the function that is identified by the experiencing self, rather than whole and autonomous others.
 The hungry infant desires the good breast who feeds it.
 Should that breast appear, it is the good breast.
 If the breast does not appear, the hungry and now frustrated infant, in its distress, has destructive phantasies dominated by oral aggression towards the bad, hallucinated breast.

 Klein notes that in splitting the object, the ego is also split.
-The infant who phantasies destruction of the bad breast is not the same infant that takes in the good breast, at least not until obtaining the depressive position, at which point good and bad can be tolerated simultaneously in the same person and the capacity for remorse and reparation ensue.

 The anxieties of the paranoid schizoid position are of a persecutory nature, fear of the ego's annihilation.
 Splitting allows good to stay separate from bad.
 Projection is an attempt to eject the bad in order to control through omnipotent mastery.
 Splitting is never fully effective, according to Klein, as the ego tends towards integration.